 Scene 2: Interdisciplinary planning meeting.
 The scene takes place inside the meeting room.
-Such meetings normally are held at a fixed meeting time on the first business day after the patient's admission to the geriatric ward.
+Such meetings normally are held on the first business day after the patient admission to the geriatric ward at a fixed meeting time.
 Participants are the doctor and the nurse (who are often joined by a physiotherapist and an occupational therapist).
-The purpose is to present the patient (hospitalization cause, findings so far), clarify the treatment objectives and actions, and start planning the discharge of the patient.
-A designated game master provides information about the test results and findings from examinations that were requested in scene 1.
-The scene concludes with the doctor and nurse summing up a course of action before the doctor leaves the room.
+The purpose is to present the patient (hospitalization cause, findings so far), clarify the treatment objectives and actions and start planning the discharge of the patient.
+A designated game master provides information about the tests results and findings from examinations that were agreed upon in scene 1 upon request.
+The scene is concluded by the doctor and nurse summing up a course of action and the doctor leaving the room.

-Figure 3.
+Fig. 3.
 The opening scene in the geriatric case, the nurse and doctor talking to the patient and his daughter in the patient room

 Scene 3: Phone call to the municipality.
 The scene takes place inside the meeting room.
-The time is a given number of days prior to the planned discharge date (i.e. several weeks after scene 2).
+The time is some days before the planned discharge date (i.e. several weeks after scene 2).
 Participants are the nurse and a municipal employee.
-The goal of the call is to start the discharging process and clarify how the municipality might contribute with personalized home care or a temporary admission of the patient to a rehabilitation or nursing home.
-Ending the telephone call concludes the scene.
+The goal of the call is to start the process of discharging the patient and clarify how the municipality might contribute with personalized home care or a temporary admission of the patient to a rehabilitation or nursing home.
+The scene is concluded by ending the telephone call.

 Scene 4: Discharge Meeting.
-The scene takes place inside the meeting room a given number of days after scene 3.
-Participants are the patient, the doctor, the nurse at the ward, the relative(s) of the patient, and a municipal employee.
-The purpose is to plan the patient's discharge as well as any necessary further action, such as home care.
-Toward the end of the meeting, the participants sum up the further action plan for the patient.
+The scene takes place inside the meeting room some days after scene 3.
+Participants are the patient, the doctor and nurse at the ward, the relative(s) of the patient and a municipal employee.
+The purpose is to plan discharge and further action, such as home care.
+Towards the end of the meeting, the participants sum up the further action plan for the patient.